top of page

 • Paint the centre holly leaf in a bright Sap Green mix.

-• Paint the leaves either side in a more muted blue-green to push them back in space.
+• Paint the leaves on either side in a more muted blue-green to push them back in space.

 • Add stronger contrasts and sharper edges here than anywhere else in the wreath.

 • Use your richest reds for the holly berries, adding a drop of Alizarin Crimson to the lower half for shadow.
+This contrast pulls the eye straight to the holly.

 4. Mix Up Your Sizes, Shapes & Values